How can someone so tiny need so much stuff..?

 Buying your baby’s first stroller is probably going to be your biggest baby gear investment.
 A good stroller with a bassinet can easily cost some $700 or more.

-These days most strollers have adjustable front wheels (or one wheel).
+These days, most strollers have adjustable front wheels (or one wheel).
 Depending on where you live, this can be very practical or actually somewhat dangerous.
-Only one front wheel or very small front wheels are difficult to maneuver in snow, and the stroller might overturn in the snow.
+Only one front wheel or very small front wheels are difficult to maneuver in the snow, and the stroller might overturn in the snow.

-In such case it is better to choose a stroller with not too small two fixed front wheels or wheels that can be locked.
+In such a case, it is better to choose a stroller with two not too small fixed front wheels or at least front wheels that can be locked.

 Many babies sleep better in a cradle than in a crib in the beginning.
 This is probably because they feel safer in a small area than in a roomy crib.